Many decades ago, when I was first starting out as a commissioned salesman, I had a very good customer, who went by the

 But if you truly care about your customers, you still have to build rapport, open your heart to another human being and discover who they are before you launch into showing your merchandise.

-So many salespeople get so wrapped up in their sales that they develop blinders to what is going on with other shoppers in the rest of the store.
+So many salespeople get so wrapped up in their sales that they develop blinders to what is happening with other shoppers in the rest of the store.
 Then those other shoppers have to break in with their Excuse me’s.

 You don’t want to make the shopper you have been helping feel rushed or dissed.

 To keep this from happening, before you have to break away, ensure you occasionally look away from the customer and monitor the store traffic.

 To prepare them for the chance you’ll need to leave and come back, always find a way to bring up how busy the store is in all your conversations.

 That sets the expectation you’ll have to help more than just one person.

 1. Give an honest reason and summarize your interaction so far.
-You could say, “I have to go greet those customers over there.
+You could say, “I have to greet those customers over there.
 I hope that’s okay.
 (Wait for their response which 99% will be to go ahead.)
 Before I go though, just to recap….”
 The goal is to let the shopper know they have been heard by verbally confirming what has been said.
 People who feel heard are more patient and forgiving.
 After paraphrasing your interaction so far, you’ll hear the customer say, “Yes.”

 2. Give them something to do while you’re away.
 This is easy with apparel because they can try on another size, color, or additional item.
 When you understand you need to keep their minds busy, so they don’t look at the clock, you can be creative.
 With other products like furniture, have them find a picture of the room the couch is supposed to go in on their smartphone.
 For a new TV, have them send a picture from their phone of their kids over your wi-fi to the screen.
 You get the idea.